simonsobs/SOLikeT/CONTRIBUTING.rst

 You may find it easier to run this check as locally before raising a PR.
 This can either be done by running:

 ::

   tox -e codestlye

 in the SOLikeT root directory, or using the pre-commit hooks which are provided.
 These can be run before you make a local commit:

 ::

   pre-commit run --all-files

-Before you run pre-commit the first time you will need to
+Before you run pre-commit the first time you will need to:

 ::

   pre-commit install